jschappet/personel_notebook/Current Projects.md

 		-
 	- Other options to be considered
 - Magic Map
-	- I think Web Page links are broken right now
+	- I think Web Page links are broken right now -- Done
 	- Check in Discord
 - ReVillage WebPage
 	- Update Content